 HRT

 Breaking into quant finance requires a combination of education, skills, and deliberate preparation.
-Here's the typical path:
+The typical path:

 Study math, CS, or physics.
 Focus on probability, statistics, and programming.